Skip to main content

 • Lifecycle management: Automatic cleanup and ref management

-Interaction Lifecycle
+Interaction lifecycle

 Every clinical encounter in Corti Assistant is called an “interaction”: